 - Warm air rises and cool air sinks.
 Pointing your vents upwards keeps the air flowing in the room and prevents cool air from staying at the bottom of the room.

 - Pointing the vents upwards promotes good airflow.
 The position keeps the warm air moving and stops the room from feeling stuffy and stagnant.

 - You will save on heating and cooling.
 The upward position of your vents will help cool air to distribute better.
 This will help a room to cool faster and stop the HVAC system from working too hard.

 - You will feel more comfortable.
 With the air vents facing downward, cool air will be blowing directly onto you.
 This could make you feel rather uncomfortably cold in the summer rather than refreshed and cool.
 Pointing the vents upward makes for a more pleasant ambiance.

 Ceiling vents are also a key part of your HVAC system.
 Your ceiling vents allow air to pass through the rooms in your house from your HVAC system.
 You will usually be able to find these vents around the edges of a room where they are less visible.

-- A standard ceiling vent has three sets of louvers that push the air in different directions of the room.
-The louvers in the middle of the room need to be pointing towards the center of the room for it to work efficiently.
+- A standard ceiling vent has three sets of louvers that push the air in different directions in the room.
+The louvers in the middle of the room need to be pointing toward the center of the room for it to work efficiently.

 - Ceiling vents are normally located around the outskirts of a room.
-So, if you do not position the vents towards the center of the room, the air will direct towards the walls.
+So, if you do not position the vents towards the center of the room, the air will be directed towards the walls.
 This will stop the room from heating and cooling properly.

 Return Air Vents